When is Drupal the right tool for the job?

 WordPress: For lower-complexity sites, many will consider whether Drupal is a worthwhile upgrade.

-Saas / PaaS sites: Contentful, Duda and others provide a fast and simple setup process, with a large amount of common functionality ready to go.
+SaaS sites: Software As A Service (SaaS) companies like Contentful, Duda, Wix, Sitecore, Squarespace and others provide a fast and simple setup process, with a large amount of common functionality ready to go.
 Deeper customisation of content, business logic, admin processes and API interactions are limited.

 Can run Headless | Yes | Yes | Yes | Yes |